adamcharnock/lightbus/docs/reference/transport-configuration.md

 *Type: `float`, default: `60.0`, seconds*

-Any message not processed `acknowledgement_timeout` seconds will assume to have failed and will therefore be picked up by another Lightbus worker.
+Any message not processed `acknowledgement_timeout` seconds will assume to have failed and will therefore be reclaimed up by another Lightbus worker.
 This is typically caused by a Lightbus worker exiting ungracefully.

 !!! important "Long running events"

     You will need to modify this if you have event handlers which take a long time to execute.
     This value must exceed the length of time it takes any event to be processed

+### `reclaim_interval`

+*Type: `float`, default is the value of `acknowledgement_timeout`, in seconds*

+How often should each Lightbus client attempt to reclaim events?

+When an error occurs in a Lightbus worker then it may die while still holding a claim over events.
+Other Lightbus works therefore periodically check for any events which have timed out (see `acknowledgement_timeout`) and attempt to reclaim any events found.
+Reclaimed events are then processed and acknowledged as normal.

 ### `max_stream_length`